 Cyber Essentials is a UK government scheme designed to protect companies and organisations, whatever their size, against a range of the most common cyber attacks.
 Most of these attacks are basic and carried out by relatively unskilled people.
 They have been described as the digital equivalent of a thief trying a home’s front door to see if it is unlocked.
 The Cyber Essentials certification scheme was launched in 2014 by the UK Department for Business, Innovation and Skills and is operated by the National Cyber Security Centre (NCSC).
-The scheme is also active in Canada, where it is managed by Cyber Essentials Canada.

 Cyber Essentials can benefit your business in a number of ways: